Blog > Category > Posted: 2017-Dec-18, Updated: 2023-Apr-05

 We all know the sun rises from the east and sets in the west.
 However, that’s not entirely true.
 In Ottawa for example, the sun actually rises somewhat south-east in the summer and even more south-east in the winter and it sets somewhat south-west.

-The sun is never directly above us at any point during the day no matter what month of the year or time of day.
+In Ottawa, the sun is never directly above us at any point during the day no matter what month of the year, or time of day.

 Your living room with a large picture window faces south, large trees provide shade to the room in the summertime, but the room is fully exposed to the bright sun in the winter.
 You want to take advantage of the solar heat gain to help warm your home in the winter, but you don’t want it to be too bright and you are concerned UV light may damage your furniture.